quickwit-oss/quickwit/docs/logs-management/deploy-quickwit-otel-with-helm.md

 - A Kubernetes cluster.
 - The command line tool [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 - The command line tool [Helm](https://helm.sh/).
-- An access to an object storage like AWS S3, GCS, Azure blob storage, Scaleway, to store index data.
+- An access to an object storage like AWS S3, GCS, Azure blob storage, or Scaleway to store index data.

 ## Install with Helm